Speeding and Accidents

 According to the NHTSA, 39 percent of males aged 15 to 20 were speeding when a fatal car accident occurred.

-Do I need an attorney if someone who was speeding causes an accident and I am seriously injured?
+Do I need an attorney if someone who was speeding causes an accident and I is seriously injured?

-The key word in the question above is seriously.
-If you only suffer minor injuries in a car accident that was caused by a reckless driver, there is only minor compensation you can recover.
-However, if your injuries are serious, you will have to endure ongoing medical treatment in order to recover and you will most likely miss a substantial amount of time at work.
+The keyword in the question above is serious.
+If you only suffer minor injuries in a car accident caused by a reckless driver, there is only minor compensation you can recover.
+However, if your injuries are serious, you will have to endure ongoing medical treatment to recover, and you will most likely miss a substantial amount of time at work.
 This means that you will also need to recover more compensation.
 And knowing that insurance companies will pay out the lowest amount they can on every claim, one of the most important things you can do is secure legal representation.
-With an experienced attorney on your side fighting for you and your rights, you will be able to focus on physically, emotionally, and financially recovering from the accident.Sacramento Personal Injury Lawyers
+With an experienced attorney on your side fighting for you and your rights, you will be able to focus on physically, emotionally, and financially recovering from the accident.Sacramento Car Accident Lawyer

-I’m Ed Smith, a Sacramento personal injury attorney.
-If you, or someone you love, has been seriously hurt or killed by a negligent driver, please call me at (916) 921-6400 for free, friendly advice.
-You can also reach me toll-free when calling outside the Sacramento area at (800) 404-5400.
-When you call me, we will go over the details of your accident case and decide how best to proceed.
-I take my cases on a contingency fee basis – meaning you don’t pay unless I obtain a favorable outcome on your accident case.
+If you, or someone you love, has been seriously hurt or killed by a negligent driver, please call our car accident lawyers in Sacramento at 916.921.6400 or 800.404.5400 for free, friendly advice.
+When you call, we will go over the details of your accident case and decide how best to proceed.
+We take my cases on a contingency fee basis – meaning you don’t pay unless we obtain a favorable outcome on your accident case.